 The Amazon Go technology tracks shoppers as they make their way around the store.
 All they need to do is scan their Go app once when they enter, and, well, that’s it.
 The store uses sensors, cameras, and artificial intelligence technology to track what you’re putting into your bag as you move about the store.
 It’s even smart enough to notice when you take an item out of your bag and put it back on the shelf, should you change your mind while you’re making your way around.

 The company spent the whole of 2017 testing the technology with employees, using the trial to refine the system before the official opening at the start of this year.
+It has since opened several other locations around Seattle.

 For visitors to the store, it’s a one-of-a-kind shopping experience, with some even wondering if they might be arrested for shoplifting when leaving, without any apparent payment transaction having taken place.
 But it has.
 Check your Go app and you’ll see how Amazon has logged everything in your bag and automatically charged your account.